What Politics Will Look Like in a Post-Virus World

 Some structures are more or less flexible than others.

-The most common political structures are democracies, dictatorships, and everything in between (communism didn’t make it, sorry but not sorry).
+The most common political structures are democracies, dictatorships, and everything in between (communism didn’t make it, sorry).

 Democracies are flexible structures: social conventions that make them work are less strict, collectively agreed upon and open to negotiation, which means people can enjoy more freedom and flexibility.